-Most of PC gamers have a Nvidia graphics card installed and there are many things you can change there in order to boost your PC.
+Most of the PC gamers have an Nvidia Graphics card installed, and there are many things you can change there in order to boost your PC.

-To do so, you need to open Nvidia control panel first.
-Usually it’s placed among the “Hidden Items” in the Taskbar, or in Desktop context menu.
+To do so, you need to open the Nvidia control panel first.
+Usually, it’s placed among the “Hidden Items” in the Taskbar, or in Desktop context menu.
 If that’s not the case, it might have been missing.

 Anyways, once you’ve opened it, you’ll see some options.
 From those options, you need to click on “Manage 3D settings”.
-After clicking on that option, you’ll see different settings such as Ambient Occlusion, Anti-aliasing etc.
+After clicking on that option, you’ll see different settings such as Ambient Occlusion and Anti-aliasing.